Thrombocytopenia: Other Causes

-Posttransfusion purpura causes immunologic platelet destruction indistinguishable from immune thrombocytopenia (ITP), except for a history of a blood transfusion within the preceding 7 to 10 days.
+Posttransfusion purpura involves immunologic platelet destruction indistinguishable from immune thrombocytopenia (ITP), except for a history of a blood transfusion within the preceding 7 to 10 days.
 The patient, usually a woman, lacks a platelet antigen (PLA-1) present in most people.
 Transfusion with PLA-1–positive platelets stimulates formation of anti–PLA-1 antibodies, which (by an unknown mechanism) can react with the patient’s PLA-1–negative platelets.
-Severe thrombocytopenia results, taking 2 to 6 wk to subside.
+Severe thrombocytopenia results, taking 2 to 6 weeks to subside.
 Treatment with IV immune globulin (IVIG) is usually successful.

 Commonly used drugs that occasionally induce thrombocytopenia include

 Drug-induced thrombocytopenia occurs typically when a drug bound to the platelet creates a new and “foreign” antigen, causing an immune reaction.
 This disorder is indistinguishable from ITP except for the history of drug ingestion.
 When the drug is stopped, the platelet count typically begins to increase within 1 to 2 days and recovers to normal within 7 days.
 (A table of drugs reported to cause thrombocytopenia, together with analysis of the evidence for a causal relation of the drug to thrombocytopenia, is available at Platelets on the Web.)